thaaarruda/thaaarruda/README.md

 ### Hi There👋

-I'm passion for learning and enthusiasm for development.
+I am passionate about learning new technologies and enthusiastic about development.

 -   🌱  Knowledge in HTML5 semantics, CSS3, JavaScript and UI Desing.
 -   ⚡ Fun fact: I’m a coffee-lover